-In most professions, one needs to at least have an educational background, if not a degree, in that chosen profession.
-However that doesn’t seem to apply to those who work in the highest seats of broadcast journalism.
+In most professions, one needs to at least have an educational background, if not a degree, in that chosen profession to even be considered for a job.
+Experience for an upper echelon position is a must.
+That doesn’t seem to apply to those who work in the highest seats of broadcast journalism.

 For some, nepotism and/or sexual favoritism didn’t hurt either.

 How dare anyone challenge the credibility of the professional media!
 In fact, not only do they enjoy 1st Amendment protection from political retribution, but it appears the media also believes they have a 1st Amendment right to be heard and believed by the public.

 I think it’s dangerous.
 We’re in a dangerous phase right now, where too many millions of Americans aren’t listening at all to what the press tells them.